 DISCUSSION:

-The collective Sámi Duodji trademark has been exising for some time and it has recently been updated and developed to contain even a specific mark for products that are made by Sámi artesans (and sold in Sámi Duodji shops) but that are not genuine Sámi Duodji (the materials or work methods, or patterns differ).
+The collective Sámi Duodji trademark has been existing for some time and it has recently been updated and developed to contain even a specific mark for products that are made by Sámi artesans (and sold in Sámi Duodji shops) but that are not genuine Sámi Duodji (the materials or work methods, or patterns differ).

 Discussion went on to tackle whether TCE’s a such could be protected as trademarks.
 For instance, the blue and white stripes of Mother Theresa’s dress were registered as trademark in order to protect against use in demeaning contexts.
 Doubts were expressed concerning applying trademarks to the gákti (as a whole).
 The traditional Sámi dresses could have features that would be distinguishable in a way that would protect against cheap copies made in China.
 Discussion continues on this aspect.